 \section{Introduction}

-Tipping points or critical transitions are large and often irreversible changes in the state of a given system in response to small and slow changes in the input.
+Critical transitions are large and often irreversible changes in the state of a given system in response to small and slow changes in the input.
 Remarkable phenomena in climate,\cite{aajqw,awvc} biology\cite{hill} and ecology\cite{atw,scheffer2} have been described under the headline of tipping.

 Since Ashwin et al.,\cite{aspw} it has become common to mathematically formulate the problem as a time-dependent transition connecting a system in the past to a system in the future.\cite{alas,altw,awvc,lno1,lno2,lno3,dno3,kuehnlongo} It is also assumed that the long-term dynamics of past and future systems are concentrated in an appropriate local or global attractor.
-In some cases, the evolution of the attractor of the past, given by a pullback attractor of the transition equation, connects with the attractor of the future.
+In some cases, the evolution of the attractor of the past, corresponding to a pullback attractor of the transition equation, connects to the attractor of the future.
 This behavior is called tracking.
-Hovewer, in other cases the pullback attractor coming from the past loses the stability, changes its shape or even dissapears, and thus the connection between attractors fails.
+Hovewer, in other cases the pullback attractor loses stability, changes its shape or even dissapears.
+Then, the connection between the past and the future attractors fails.
 This behaviour is called tipping.
-Under this framework, scenarios of rate-induced tipping, phase-induced tipping and size-induced tipping have been extensively investigated in the literature.\cite{aspw,alas,altw,awvc,lno1,lno2,lno3,dno3} In this paper, we consider models given by the differential equation $x'=f(t,x,\gamma)$, where $f\colon\mathbb{R}\times\mathbb{R}\times\mathbb{R}\rightarrow\mathbb{R}$ is smooth and satisfies one of the following two properties with respect to the state variable: it is concave or it has a concave partial derivative.
-(In the second case, we say that $f$ is d-concave for short).\cite{dno1} The past and the future systems are given by the previous model with $\gamma=\gamma_-$ and $\gamma=\gamma_+$ respectively, and the transition equation is $x'=f(t,x,\Gamma(t))$, where $\Gamma\colon\mathbb{R}\rightarrow\mathbb{R}$ is continuous and $\lim_{t\rightarrow\pm\infty}\Gamma(t)=\gamma_\pm$.
-Under this formulation, a critical transition may appear as a parameter $c$ varies in a family of transition equations $x'=f(t,x,\Gamma^c(t))$, and, usually, it can be rigorously identified with a nonautonomous saddle-node bifurcation.
-In this paper, we investigate the occurrence of rate-induced tracking in such scenario with $\Gamma^c(t)=\Gamma(ct)$.
-In contrast to rate-induced tipping, where tracking is guaranteed for small rates and tipping occurs beyond a certain critical rate, in rate-induced tracking the opposite scenarios hold: there is always tipping for sufficiently small rates and tracking beyond a certain rate.
-This concept covers a range of problems for which high rates are beneficial: they prevent the occurrence of tipping.
-Note that concave and d-concave functions often appear in mathematical models of biology and ecology.
-All these comments justify the unified treatment of the theory posed in this work.
+Within the framework of transition equations, scenarios of rate-induced tipping, phase-induced tipping and size-induced tipping have been extensively investigated in the literature.\cite{aspw,alas,altw,awvc,lno1,lno2,lno3,dno3} In this paper, we consider models given by the differential equation